cloudaware/compliance-policies/ce/ca/azure/subscription/network-watcher-in-every-available-region/description.md

 ### From Azure Portal

-1. Go to `Network Watcher`.
+1. Use the Search bar to search for and click on the `Network Watcher` service.
-2. Ensure that a network watcher is listed for each region.
+2. From the Overview menu item, review each Network Watcher listed, and ensure that a network watcher is listed for each region in use by the subscription.

 ### From Azure CLI